ibrahim-senzia/Quiz-Explorer.App/README.md

 ## Providing Answers
 After questions are added, you can provide answers to each question.
 Answers are associated with the respective question ID.

+# Running the code
+To view your output on the terminal run this code: for example ( /bin/python3 /home/documents/Project/Quiz-Explorer.App/cli.py) /bin/python3 /(Location of your folder)/(This is where your code is located at)/(This is where your code is located at)/Quiz-Explorer.App/cli.py

 # Viewing All Quizzes, Questions, and Answers
 The system provides functionality to view all quizzes, questions, and answers.
 This allows users to see the content of the quizzes and the corresponding answers provided.